maverick2903/TechTitans_WebDevelopment/README.md

 # GigGuru

 ### About
 GigGuru is a website for daily wage workers and clients, where clients can list the service along with the exact issue.
 The workers can see these listings and have a price negotiation with the client which both can agree to.
 It is a full-stack website.
+There is completete dark and white mode theming implemented.

 ### Screenshots: